bormaxi8080/starred/README.md

 ## Vue

-- [simulaiofficial/simulai](https://github.com/simulaiofficial/simulai) - simulai is a Notion-inspired open-source conversational survey builder.
+- [simulaiofficial/simulai](https://github.com/simulaiofficial/simulai) - simulai is a Notion-inspired open-source and free conversational survey builder, powered by AI.
 - [AutomaApp/automa](https://github.com/AutomaApp/automa) - A browser extension for automating your browser by connecting blocks
 - [SpiritFour/whatsanalyze](https://github.com/SpiritFour/whatsanalyze) - Analyze your WhatsApp Chat in Seconds.
 Reveal insights & get statistics, while all data stays on your device.
 No chat data is sent to a server it runs only locally in your browser.